Table of contents

 Unfortunately, this bug has been tracked since at least 2021, and it's still popping up in 2025, especially with Spotify and Deezer.

-If you’re trying to capture audio using Audials and end up with either no sound or an error during conversion, your system’s audio settings might be the problem.
-What many users don’t realize is that Audials Sound Capturing only supports 16-bit, 44.1 kHz (CD-quality) audio input.
-Anything higher, like 24-bit or 96 kHz, can cause capture failures.
+If you’re trying to record audio in Audials and either get silence or an error mid-conversion, your audio settings might be to blame.
+A lot of users don’t realize that Audials Sound Capturing only works with 16-bit, 44.1 kHz (that’s standard CD quality).
+Crank it higher—say, 24-bit or 96 kHz—and Audials tends to throw a fit or fail completely.

 Many audio issues disappear after adjusting this one setting.
 If you’re using high-end headphones or an external DAC, double-check this especially, mismatched bit depth is one of the most overlooked causes of conversion errors in Audials.